cosmosnn1/SD_UNet/README.md

 window10(Ubuntu is Also OK)+pycharm+python3.7+pytorch1.8.1

 # RUN:
-Firstly, you should do is download the datasets and create the path of the datasets. then run ~ example: python main.py --action train&test --Model SD-UNet --epoch 200 --batch_size 4
+Firstly, you should do is download the datasets and create the path of the datasets.
+Then run ~ example: python main.py --action train&test --Model SD-UNet --epoch 200 --batch_size 4

-# RESULTS
+# RESULTS/files need to be created manually
 model/model-3 folder:
 After training, the saved model of binary-class and multi-class segmentation is in this folder. result/result-3 folder: